Check Out What Whales Are Doing With UNH

 UnitedHealth Group is one of the largest private health insurers, providing medical benefits to about 50 million members globally, including 1 million outside the us as June 2024.
 As a leader in employer-sponsored, self-directed, and government-backed insurance plans, UnitedHealth has obtained massive scale in managed care.
 Along with its insurance assets, UnitedHealth's continued investments in its Optum franchises have created a healthcare services colossus that spans everything from medical and pharmaceutical benefits to providing outpatient care and analytics to both affiliated and third-party customers.

-Where Is UnitedHealth Group Standing Right Now?
-With a trading volume of 1,211,645, the price of UNH is down by -0.65%, reaching $572.58.
-Current RSI values indicate that the stock is may be overbought.
-Next earnings report is scheduled for 72 days from now.
-What Analysts Are Saying About UnitedHealth Group
+UnitedHealth Group's Current Market Status Currently trading with a volume of 1,350,348, the UNH's price is down by -0.18%, now at $588.76.
+RSI readings suggest the stock is currently may be overbought.
+Anticipated earnings release is in 67 days.
+What The Experts Say On UnitedHealth Group

-5 market experts have recently issued ratings for this stock, with a consensus target price of $621.6.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $613.4.

-An analyst from Jefferies has elevated its stance to Buy, setting a new price target at $647.
-Maintaining their stance, an analyst from Morgan Stanley continues to hold a Overweight rating for UnitedHealth Group, targeting a price of $615.
-Maintaining their stance, an analyst from Truist Securities continues to hold a Buy rating for UnitedHealth Group, targeting a price of $640.
-Reflecting concerns, an analyst from Cantor Fitzgerald lowers its rating to Overweight with a new price target of $591.
-Consistent in their evaluation, an analyst from RBC Capital keeps a Outperform rating on UnitedHealth Group with a target price of $615.
+An analyst from RBC Capital has decided to maintain their Outperform rating on UnitedHealth Group, which currently sits at a price target of $615.
+An analyst from Cantor Fitzgerald has revised its rating downward to Overweight, adjusting the price target to $591.
+Consistent in their evaluation, an analyst from Baird keeps a Outperform rating on UnitedHealth Group with a target price of $640.
+Maintaining their stance, an analyst from Wells Fargo continues to hold a Overweight rating for UnitedHealth Group, targeting a price of $630.
+In a cautious move, an analyst from Cantor Fitzgerald downgraded its rating to Overweight, setting a price target of $591.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.